TABLE OF CONTENTS

 12 What are the time limits for appeals?

 Yes, special time limits pertaining to fields of law have been established.
 The general time limits for appeal and second appeal are 30 days in the Code of Civil Procedure.
-In certain matters (special proceedings), for example, in the case of a presidential order, the time limit for appeal is five days, which is shorter than the time limit for lodging an appeal under the common law.
+In certain matters (special procedures), for example, in the case of an interlocutory injunction, the time limit for appeal is five days, which is shorter than the time limit for lodging an appeal under the common law.

 13 Can courts modify time limits, in particular the appearance time limits or fix a special date for appearance?